-Of course you do – so do I .
-But, what about those who have done you wrong?
-Do you love the people who dislike you?
+Of course you do – and so do I. But what about those who wrong you?
+Do you love people who dislike you?
 What did Jesus say about loving your enemies?

 Jesus says it’s easy to love a dear friend.
-In this Matthew study lesson from the Gospel, He warrants no effort for the love of a friend or family member for the most part but loving an enemy is cherished.
+In this Matthew study lesson, He warrants no effort for the love of a friend or family member for the most part.
+However, loving an enemy is cherished.

 “You have heard that it was said, ‘You shall love your neighbor and hate your enemy.’

 But I say to you, love your enemies and pray for those who persecute you, so that you may be sons of your Father who is in heaven; for He causes His sun to rise on the evil and the good, and sends rain on the righteous and the unrighteous.